 Many people experience headaches around the time of their periods.
-These headaches can be severe and interfere with daily life.
+These headaches can range from mild to throbbing headaches often associated with migraine.

 Period headaches may be mild and accompanied by symptoms such as irritability and tender breasts.
 In this case, a person may be experiencing premenstrual syndrome (PMS).